herraa1/omega-case-x3l-v1/computer-case.md

 ### Keyboard

-1. Prepare to attach to the keyboard board he six spacers/posts required for the keyboard panel
+1. Prepare to attach to the keyboard board the six spacers/posts required for the keyboard panel

 The spacers sit on the keyboard board top side and are fastened via screws on the bottom side.
 The keyboard panel then sits on top of the spacers.
 Prepare the following parts and place the keyboard board upside down: